-{\bf Problem Setup.} Visual species recognition (VSR) aims to automatically classify an input image $\I$ into one of $C$ taxa, labeled by indices $y = \{1, 2, \ldots, C\}$.
-These taxa often correspond to fine-grained biological species that differ only in subtle morphological traits, such as beak curvature, wing pattern, or petal arrangement \cite{pinho2022, inat2021} (see examples in \cref{fig:handpicked_examples}).
+{\bf Problem Formulation.} Visual species recognition (VSR) aims to classify an input image $I$ into one of $C$ predefined taxa, indexed by $y = \{1, 2, \ldots, C\}$.
+The taxa may represent fine-grained biological species that differ in subtle morphological attributes, such as beak curvature, wing patterns, or petal arrangements \cite{pinho2022, inat2021} (see \cref{fig:handpicked_examples}).
 The formulation mirrors real-world annotation practices \cite{madan2024revisiting}, where domain experts specify each taxon using a few representative images and textual descriptions, including scientific and common names and characteristic traits (ref.
 Fig.~\ref{fig:annotaion-example}).
 Consequently, such multimodal data constitute a few-shot learning training set, serving as the basis for developing VSR methods.
 To evaluate each VSR method, we report the averaged per-class accuracy on held-out test sets of benchmark datasets.

-{\bf Development Methodology.} Considering the high cost of species-level annotation, we follow a realistic FSL setup~\cite{clap24, liu2025few}, which provides only a few labeled images per species (e.g., 4, 8, or 16 shots) and eschews a validation set.
-With few-shot labeled data, one can train an expert model via FSL.
-Current FSL practice typically finetunes open-source foundation models, such as the VLM OpenCLIP \cite{cherti2023reproducible} or the VFM DINOv2 \cite{oquab2023dinov2}, on the few-shot labeled data.
-Note that, even without a validation set for hyperparameter tuning, researchers in \cite{liu2025few} find that directly adopting the hyperparameters reported in the literature is sufficient to train a robust model without overfitting.
-Alternatively, one can leverage LMMs, such as open-source models like Qwen \cite{qwen2.5-vl} and InternVL \cite{wang2025internvl3_5}, and closed-source ones like Gemini \cite{team2023gemini} and GPT~\cite{achiam2023gpt, openai2025gpt5} through APIs.
-Specifically, properly prompting an LMM is an ``emerging'' approach for VSR.

-{\bf Evaluation Protocol.} We evaluate each method on the held-out test set for each benchmark dataset.
-We report the mean of per-class accuracies for each dataset.
-For a summary comparison, we also report the average of these per-dataset accuracies.